 The Trane Clean Effects Electrostatic Whole House Air Filtration System is a better option for improved indoor air quality.
-This Trane electrostatic air filter unit will remove up to 99.98% of allergens from the home ventilation system and provide enhanced comfort.
+This Trane electrostatic air filter unit will remove up to 99.98% of allergens from the home.
+This lets your home ventilation system provide enhanced comfort.

-Accurate Heating & Cooling has expert technicians that can offer several options for improving the overall indoor air quality in your home or business.
+Let Accurate Heating & Cooling’s experts offer options for improving the overall indoor air quality in your home.
 Give us a call today.
-As a trusted furnace and air conditioning contractor serving Omaha and surrounding communities, we can help you with all of your indoor air quality issues and can recommend the right equipment for optimum humidity levels and air filtration options.
+We are a trusted furnace and air conditioning contractor serving Omaha and surrounding communities.
+And we can help you with all of your indoor air quality issues.
+Let us recommend the right equipment for optimum humidity levels and air filtration options.
 Call us today at 402-238-2425.

-Indoor air quality has become an increasing concern as the result of the unforeseen consequences of improved home construction practices.
-Homes have become tighter in recent years due to improvements in home design, construction, and the use of synthetic building materials.
+Indoor air quality has become an increasing concern.
+This is partly the result of the unforeseen consequences of improved home construction practices.
+Homes have become tighter in recent years.
+This is from improvements in home design, construction, and the use of synthetic building materials.
 Tighter built homes result in less fresh outdoor air infiltration into the home.
 In addition, there are more vapors released from the newer building materials used in building more modern homes.
 Both of these factors have resulted in diminished indoor air quality in the home.
-Some home occupants report building related symptoms including headaches, fatigue, eye irritation, nose irritation, and throat irritation, confusion, dizziness, and skin rashes.
+Some home occupants report building related symptoms.
+These can include headaches, fatigue, eye irritation, nose irritation, and throat irritation, confusion, dizziness, and skin rashes.
 The following are primary causes of poor indoor air quality in homes.

-Fumes and volatile organic compounds (VOCs) released from the various home building materials such as paints, adhesives, and various synthetic building materials.
+Fumes and volatile organic compounds (VOCs) are released from various home building materials.
+These materials include paints, adhesives, and various synthetic building materials.
 Materials designed for outdoor use should not be used inside the home unless such use is approved by the manufacturer.

 Moisture infiltration into the home can encourage biological growths and other allergens.
 Adequate ventilation should be provided for bathrooms, kitchens, and other areas where steam or excessive humidity is generated.